GiulioSun/UniqueKmerSequence/README.md

 Input files

 * chrT.fa : file of the reference genome
-* Mut.txt : file of mutations
+* variants.bed : file of mutations
 * normal-1.fq : file of the normal sample
 * tumor-1.fq : file of the tumor sample